 Metallica deserve huge credit for really diving deep into the classical world this time around, and many of the film's highlights are when they really step outside of their comfort zone.
 Such as joining in on a cover of Alexander Mosolov’s Iron Foundry or seeing James Hetfield stand alone and sing The Unforgiven III with just the orchestra alongside him.

 There are enough nods to the original project – once more the staggering The Outlaw Torn from 1996’s much maligned Load album is given a run out, and once again, it manages to be pretty much the highlight of the entire set.
 This might just be the most underrated song in history, and there should now surely be a law passed that makes Metallica play it at every show they ever do from now until forever.

-And, of course, if you do just want to see Metallica being a fucking stunning heavy metal band, then the glorious romp through the last half hour of the film will give you that too.
-Orchestra or no, you just can’t fuck with Wherever I May Roam, One, Master Of Puppets, Nothing Else Matters and Enter Sandman as closers.
+And, of course, if you do just want to see Metallica being a stunning heavy metal band, then the glorious romp through the last half hour of the film will give you that too.
+Orchestra or no, you just can’t mess with Wherever I May Roam, One, Master Of Puppets, Nothing Else Matters and Enter Sandman as closers.